buivision/team_token_test/README.md

 - The team token is marked as sensitive and should be handled securely
 - The `.gitignore` file is configured to exclude sensitive information
 - Never commit `.tfvars` files or state files to version control
+- The team token should be rotated periodically for security
+- Consider using a secrets management solution for storing the team token in production

+## Testing

+The workspace configuration includes a test that:
+1. Creates random pet names
+2. Generates random strings
+3. Maps pet names to their corresponding strings
+4. Updates on every apply to verify functionality

+## Contributing

+1. Create a new branch for your changes
+2. Make your changes
+3. Test the configuration
+4. Submit a pull request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.